Starting a business

 - limited companies or

 Having a written business plan will help you secure finance as well as help you clarify your business idea, spot potential problems, set out your goals and measure your progress.
 It is a document that describes your business covering objectives, strategies, sales, marketing and financial forecasts.
+There is a very good business plan template available to download from the Enterprise Nation website.

 Young people aged 18-30 can get help from the Prince's Trust to work out if their business ideas are viable, and decide whether self-employment is right for them.
 The programme then offers mentoring support and, for those that really need it, financial support to start a business.